-Doctoral students pursuing the Hungarian doctoral degree must acquire a minimum of four (4) credits for completing their teaching practice exclusively at CEU as Teaching Assistants in agreement with the Doctoral committee.
-They are encouraged to acquire further experience for additional credits either under the auspices of the Medieval Studies Department or at another recognized higher education institution in agreement with the Doctoral committee.
-It will be at the discretion of the Doctoral committee to assess the credit value of the classes taught in higher education institutions other than CEU.
+Doctoral students pursuing the Austrian and/or Hungarian doctoral degree(s) must acquire a minimum of 10 or 8 ECTS credits respectively for completing their teaching practice exclusively at CEU as Teaching Assistants in agreement with the Doctoral Committee.
+They are encouraged to acquire further experience for additional credits either under the auspices of the Medieval Studies Department or at another recognized higher education institution in agreement with the Doctoral Committee.
+It will be at the discretion of the Doctoral Committee to assess the credit value of the course taught in higher education institutions other than CEU.